Grilled Ginger-Soy Pork Chops

 - dried mustard

-These pork chops are so good I’d cook them all winter long on a stove-top grill pan with ridges (affiliate link) or on a George Foreman Grill (affiliate link) if it wasn’t grilling season, so try that if you don’t have an outdoor grill.
+These pork chops are so good I’d cook them all winter long on a Stovetop Grill Pan (affiliate link) or on a George Foreman Grill (affiliate link) if it wasn’t grilling season, so try that if you don’t have an outdoor grill.
+(Remember the George Foreman Grill cooks both sides at once so the cooking time will be shorter!

 How to Make Grilled Ginger-Soy Pork Chops:

-- I used to make this recipe with boneless pork chops, but now I prefer bone-in pork chops that have a little bit of marbling.
+- I prefer bone-in pork chops that have a little bit of marbling for this recipe.

-- Trimming is optional, but I like to trim some of the fat and the top two photos show how my pork chops looked before and after I trimmed them.
+- I trim some of the fat and the top two photos show my pork chops before and after I trimmed them.

-- Whisk together the oil, soy sauce, Unseasoned Rice Vinegar (affiliate link), dried chile flakes, ginger puree, garlic puree, and dried mustard to make the pork chop marinade.
+- Whisk together oil, soy sauce, rice vinegar, dried chile flakes, ginger, garlic, and dried mustard to make the marinade.

-- Put the chops into a heavy Ziploc bag or a flat plastic container with a tight lid.
-Pour the marinade over the pork chops and let them marinate in the fridge for 6-8 hours (or a little longer won’t hurt.)
+- Put pork chops into a heavy Ziploc bag or a plastic container with a tight lid.

-- Spray grill with non-stick spray and preheat the grill to medium-high while you drain pork chops and let them come to room temperature.
+- When you’re ready to cook, spray grill with non-stick spray and preheat the grill to medium-high while you drain pork chops and let them come to room temperature.

 - When the grill is hot, lay pork chops at an angle across the grill grates.
 Cook 4-5 minutes (or until you see the grill marks when you lift up the edge.)

-- Then rotate the pork chops so they’re at the opposite angle on the grill grates.
-Cook 4-5 minutes more on the first side (or until you see nice criss-cross marks when you lift up the edge.)
+- Rotate the pork chops so they’re at the opposite angle and cook 4-5 minutes more on the first side (or until you see criss-cross marks.)

 - Then turn the pork chops over and cook 4-5 minutes more on the second side.